 27. Reflect on what worked and what didn’t

-The holiday season is an excellent time for your business to learn from its mistakes as well as its successes.
+BFCM and the holiday season are excellent times for your business to learn from its mistakes as well as its successes.
 The lessons you learn have their own distinct value outside of revenue earned.
-That’s why it’s important to track everything and reflect on what worked and what didn’t.
+That’s why it's important to track everything and reflect on what worked and what didn't.

-As you implement new strategies and tactics this year, make sure to take notes (and screenshots!) to document your decisions and the outcomes.
-These records will give you a benchmark for next year’s holiday season, while also allowing you to see what’s working for your business so you can do more of it.
+As you implement new strategies and tactics this year, make sure to take notes (and screenshots) to document your decisions and the outcomes.
+These records will give you a benchmark for next year’s holiday season, while also letting you see what’s working for your business, so you can do more of it.

-Preparation, planning, and starting earlier rather than later are the keys to a successful Black Friday and Cyber Monday.
-This checklist should cover most of what you need to know for this year’s upcoming sale events.
-Hopefully, it puts you in a better position to succeed this holiday season.
+Preparation, planning, and starting earlier are the keys to a successful holiday season.
+This Black Friday checklist should cover most of what you need to know for this year’s upcoming sale events.
+Hopefully, it puts you in a better position to succeed during this holiday season.

 If this is your first Black Friday Cyber Monday, treat it as a learning experience.
 Stay motivated and ambitious, set realistic expectations, and remember to enjoy the ride.